nyaascii/commit-rs/README.md

-## ⚠️ This is a modified version of Alic Szecsei's commit-rs!
-I've just removed the emojis because I find them a bit distracting in terminal :)
+### ⚠️ This is a modified version of Alic Szecsei's commit-rs.
+Some minor changes, like check for staged files or removed emojis (I find them a bit distracting in terminal) :)
 #  commit-rs

 > A rust script to enable automated git commits according to conventional commits